-Although Iguazú is home to around 450 bird species, the parks are so busy these days that you'd be lucky to see so much as a feather.
-It's another story at Güira Oga, which means "house of the birds" in Guaraní, although "bird rehab" might be more appropriate.
-Injured birds, birds displaced by deforestation, and birds confiscated from traffickers are brought here for treatment.
-The large cages also contain many species on the verge of extinction, including the harpy eagle and the gorgeous red macaw.
+Although Iguazú Falls is home to around 450 bird species, the parks are so busy these days that you'd be lucky to see so much as a feather.
+It's another story at Güira Oga, which means "House of the Birds" in Guaraní.
+Birds that were injured, displaced by deforestation, or confiscated from traffickers are brought here for treatment.
+The large cages also contain many species you rarely see in the area, including the fearsome harpy eagle and the gorgeous red macaw.
 The